Millalyzer User Manual

 The plot to the right shows the development of the forces acting on the tool during one full revolution.
 Note that these are the nominal forces that would be observed with a perfectly rigid tool.
 More detailed analyses for flexible tools and machines are available in the Simulation tab (millalyzer dynamic only).

 Almost all fields where data can be entered also have an built-in help that is shown if the mouse pointer is left hovering over the corresponding text label.

 First, select the workpiece material from the drop-down menu.
 Currently, the materials shown in the chart to the right are supported.
-If your material is not available use one with similar strength properties, but be aware that the predicted forces will not be very accurate.
+If your material is not available use a similar material and adjust.

 Then, pick a tool from the list and enter the geometric cutting conditions.
-The axial tool engagement is sometimes also called depth of cut and the radial engagement may be referred to as width of cut, stepover or optimal load* in the context of high-speed machining strategies.
+The axial tool engagement is sometimes also called depth of cut and the radial engagement may be referred to as width of cut, stepover or optimal load in the context of high-speed cutting strategies.
 You can also specify more complex operations by clicking on the operation type link, or switch between inches and millimeters.

-There are three alternative ways to specify feed rate - you only set one of the three and the others are computed automatically.
+There are three alternative ways to specify feed rate - you choose any one of the three and the others are computed automatically.
 The most direct option is of course to set the feed-rate directly as a linear speed (VF) in millimeter or inches per minute.
 However, you can also set the feed-per-tooth (FZ) or the uncut chip thickness (HEX) instead.
 The last two differ whenever the radial engagement is much less than the tool radius.
 When you switch to another option to select feed, the corresponding label is shown in bold letters and remains active.
 That is, if you specify e.g. 50 μm chip thickness but then change spindle speed or radial engagement, the feed rate will be updated accordingly.

 Exposed length (stick-out)